 Being prepared and relaxed will help increase your child’s comfort level.
 These tips can help:

-Ask the doctor whether the blood test involves a finger-stick or blood draw.
+Ask the healthcare provider whether the blood test involves a finger-stick or blood draw.
 The experience is very different for each, and you don’t want your child to be surprised.
-You may also want to ask whether a numbing medication (topical anesthetic) can be used to ease pain.
+You may also want to ask whether a numbing medicine (topical anesthetic) can be used to ease pain.

-Unless told not to by the doctor, make sure your child drinks plenty of fluids before the test.
+Unless told not to by the healthcare provider, make sure your child drinks plenty of fluids before the test.
 This improves blood flow.
 It also makes it easier to find and access a vein.

 Ask whether you can visit the lab ahead of time without your child to observe what happens.
 This is especially helpful if your child will need frequent blood work.
 You can learn exactly where to go and how long things take.
 You can also meet the lab technicians.